roodrigoc/SNOC/README.md

 - Provides styling for the HTML interface, distinguishing between online and offline devices.

 ### Change Password Page (change-password.html):
 - Allows users to change their passwords.
+New users have the default password "123456".
+See "adduser.py".
 - Requires input of username, current password, and new password.